Can I pay with a 10 euro coin?

 Image illustrating a 10-euro silver coin

-Can we make purchases with a 10 euro coin?
+Usable 10 euro coin: Can we make purchases with this coin?

-The answer is "yes", you can use them as a means of payment.
-In fact, even wages can be paid in cash up to €1,500 per month.
-This means that optician's salary or a warehouseman or any other trade starting at €1,750 a month is not affected.
+The answer is "yes," you can use them as a means of payment.
+In fact, even salaries can be paid in cash up to €1,500 per month.
+This means that the optician's salary or a warehouse worker or other occupation starting at €1,750 per month is not affected.

 It should be noted that, according to the law (article R.642.3 of the penal code), the refusal of these pieces of currency or some banknotes legal tender in France is punishable by a fine offine of up to €150.
 This law is in force in the French overseas territories, in 19 countries in the Euro zone and in some countries outside this zone.
 What's more, some coins are highly sought-after by collectors, depending on their value. draw date and its visual quality.